Xomega-Net/Xomega.Docs/docs/tutorial/3-details/3-group-fields.md

 Then we will run the custom tool on the [`Messages.tt`](../../framework/services/errors#message-constants-generator) T4 template file nested under it to generate the constants, similar to how we did it for the [UI validation messages](../search/ui-validation#generating-message-constants) earlier.

 Next, we will add a reusable method `UpdatePayment`, which takes input data as a `PaymentUpdate` structure, and updates the `SalesOrder` object provided within the specified context.
-This method can accept both new and existing `SalesOrder` objects, and therefore can be used from both `create` and `update` operations.
+This method can accept both new and existing `SalesOrder` objects, and therefore can be used for both `create` and `update` operations.
 The snippet below shows what it would look like.

 ```cs title="SalesOrderServiceExtended.cs"
 public partial class SalesOrderService